-Butto n Description M Go to Start Moves the playback position indicator to the Mark In position.
+Button Description × Go to Start Moves the playback position indicator to the Mark In position.
 Click again to move to the beginning of the selected file.
 Previous Frame Moves the playback position indicator one frame or field to the left.
 Play Playback will start from the playback position indicator and continue until the Mark Out position or the end of the file.
 Next Frame Moves the playback position indicator one frame or field to the right.

-Buttor า Description Go to End Moves the playback position indicator to the Mark Out position.
-Click again to move to the end of the selected file. \$ Loop Playback Plays only the area between the Mark In and Mark Out points in a continuous mode.
-For more information, see "Marking in and out points for playback" on page 93.
+Go to End Moves the playback position indicator to the Mark Out position.
+Click again to move to the end of the selected file.
+G Loop Playback Plays only the area between the Mark In and Mark Out points in a continuous mode.
+For more information, see "Marking in and out points for playback" on page 96.